 Counting unordered lists (CSCI 2824, Spring 2015)On this page, we consider the problem of counting the number of ordered and unordered lists.
 The materials correspond to Sect 5.4 of the textbook.
-Recap on counting ordered listsExample 1How many ordered lists of 10 letters from have exactly 3 's?
-Solution
+Recap on counting ordered listsExample 1How many ordered lists of 10 letters from Solution

 We can reason use the stars and bars diagram.